chrispyfrey/hiveql-validator/README.md

 - Navigate to your new hiveql-validator folder.
 - The next step is probably bad form if not outright dangerous for the user.
 I am still reading up on Java packaging.
 The HiveQLValidator.java file just needs to be compiled with the .jar files in lib/ on the Java classpath.
 - Run: ```./build.sh``` to compile the program and print some useful copy/paste instructions.
 - Add the hiveql-validator/src/ and hiveql-validato/lib/* folders to your Java classpath.
-Instructions are printed to console.
+- ```export CLASSPATH='path/to/your/hiveql-validator/lib/*:path/to/your/hiveql-validator/src/'```
 - Optionally alias the program call for more convenient use.
-Instructions are printed to console.
+- ```alias hiveql-validator='java HiveQLValidator'```

 ## Usage
 - Call the hiveql-validator program with an .hql file as the only argument